 Where an applicant is outside the UK and has not made a further application before their leave as a family member or on private life grounds expired, a concession on GOV.UK confirms that a ‘short break’ in continuous residence will not count against them in the future.
 They are however expected to make their next application as soon as they can.
 It is not clear on GOV.UK whether an applicant abroad will be able to rely on their earnings from employment or self-employment if they are required to apply for entry clearance.

-The Home Office’s main guidance on family and private life applications was updated on 22 July 2020 to confirm the following COVID-19 concessions:
+The Home Office’s main guidance on family and private life applications was last updated on 1 November 2020 and include the following COVID-19 concessions:

 - An applicant who applies for entry clearance abroad will be allowed to have this leave added to previous leave in the same family or private life category for the purposes of settlement, provided this was done to maintain continuity of leave